tannerjared/ADcortsig-roi/README.md

 6. Update the targeted FreeSurfer session list in the freesurfer_list.csv file, with each row being a FreeSurfer session.

-Note: FreeSurfers listed in freesurfer_list.csv should be in your SUBJECT_DIR path.
+Note: FreeSurfer subjects listed in freesurfer_list.csv should be in your SUBJECT_DIR path.

 7. Run the cs_main.py script.
 ```